rfelixallen/inhospitable/README.md

 * Compile game to run in a web browser
 Fixes
 * Adjust amount and placement of food/meds in a bunker
-* Fix Bunker generation placement
+* Fix border on viewp

 Log
 8/8/15